mrc-ide/individual/joss/paper.md

 # Licensing and Availability

-`individual` is licensed under MIT License, with all source code stored at [GitHub](https://github.com/mrc-ide/individual).
+`individual` is licensed under the MIT License, with all source code stored at [GitHub](https://github.com/mrc-ide/individual).
 Requests, suggestions, and bug reports are encouraged via filing an [issue](hhttps://github.com/mrc-ide/individual/issues).